 A homebound or hospitalized student is a student who has a medically diagnosed physical or psychiatric condition that is acute or catastrophic in nature, or a chronic illness or a repeated intermittent illness due to a persisting medical problem, which confines the student to home or hospital and restricts activities for an extended period of time.
+The medical diagnosis shall be made by a licensed and restricts activities for an extended period of time.
 The medical diagnosis shall be made by a licensed physician who is qualified to assess the student's physical or psychiatric condition.